 Fortunately, some manufacturers have caught onto the fact that people often want more than just the basics when it comes to a vacuum.
 Listed below are our top picks for vacs with specific features, such as a low noise output or HEPA filtration.

 If you have a dog, cat or any other pet that sheds, you'll already know how hard it is to keep a home "pet hair-free."
 To make things more difficult, many vacuums struggle to suck up hair - especially in long pile carpets or on upholstery.
 That's why we always recommend buying a vacuum cleaner that's designed to deal with hair if you own pets.

 The main thing to look for in a pet vacuum is suction power.
 The more powerful a vacuum is, the greater chance it has of sucking up more pet hair.
 Also, the floor head design is vital - especially for upright models.
 Many pet vacuums also come with a motorised upholstery tool for getting rid of hair on sofas.

 We've listed our top 4 pet vacuums below.
 You can also view more information on our pet vacuum page.

 Excellent suction that excels at picking up pet hair.
 AirClean filter also removes pet odours from the air.

-Another powerful pet vacuum with a HEPA filter, for extra filtration of allergens, and long hose.
+Another powerful pet vacuum with effective filter, strong suction and mini-motorised tool.

 The second appearance of the 880 on this list.
 Great at getting rid of daily pet hair with its scheduling function.